-Modularity implemented a scalable in enables the development of architecture subsystems independent of the overall platform development.
-To work in a CAIV environment. providing scalable performance at scalable cost is critical.
+Modularity implemented in a scalable architecture enables the development of subsystems independent of the overall platform development.
+To work in a CAIV environment, providing scalable performance at scalable cost is critical.
 Furthermore, the architecture should enable the decision for how much performance to provide to be delayed as long as possible cost-performance without impacting the relationship.